 This recipe starts with the soaking of white bread in milk.
 This will keep the meatballs perfectly tender, and moist.
 Tear the bread and let it soak in the milk for 10 minutes.

 Then crumble in all the meats and add in all the remaining seasonings and ingredients.
-Mix it all together by hand for the most even distribution.
+Mix it all by hand for the most even distribution.

 Place the meatballs on a sheet pan and roast them in the oven until they brown slightly on the outside.
 Then place them in a pot with the tomato sauce and cover them with some of it.
 Simmer until cooked through and a thermometer inserted in the middle reads 150˚F.